 Background and Mission

-The American Bar Association Business Law Section is committed to encouraging diversity in the Section by fostering a welcoming environment for all lawyers and promoting full and equal participation by all lawyers, including lawyers of color, women lawyers, gay and lesbian lawyers, and lawyers with disabilities ("Diverse Lawyers").
+The American Bar Association Business Law Section is committed to encouraging diversity in the Section by fostering a welcoming environment for all lawyers and promoting full and equal participation by all lawyers, including lawyers of color, women lawyers, LGBTQ+ lawyers, and lawyers with disabilities ("Diverse Lawyers").

 To further this mission, the Business Law Section sponsors the Diversity Clerkship Program.
 This summer program provides business law clerkship placements for four qualified diverse second year law students.
 Participating clerks will receive support and mentoring in the business law field and exposure to business practices that many of them lack.